PapenfussLab/gridss/Readme.md

  - Does running "bwa" print out the bwa usage message?
 If you are using a cluster, you may have to add bwa to your `PATH` (eg `module add bwa`).
 - bwa index does not exist
 - bwa index has incorrect suffix
- - if the reference is ref.fa the index must be ref.fa.bwt _not_ ref.bwt
+ - e.g. if the reference is ref.fa the index must be ref.fa.bwt _not_ ref.bwt

 Can you run the bwa command exactly as it appears in the error message?

 ###  (Too many open files)

 GRIDSS has attempted to open too many files at once and the OS file handle limit has been reached.
 On linux 'ulimit -n' displays your current limit.
-This error likely to be encountered if you have specified a large number of input files or threads.
-Solutions are:
+This error likely to be encountered if you have specified a large number of input files or threads but can also be encountered when processing many small contigs.
+The following solution is recommended:
 * Increase your OS limit on open file handles (eg `ulimit -n _<larger number>_`)
+* Added `-Dgridss.defensiveGC=true` to the java command-line used for GRIDSS.
+Memory mapped file handles are not released to the OS until the buffer is garbage collected .
+This option add a request forr garbage collection whenever a file handle is no longer used.

+Other options that have solve this problem include:
 * Reduce number of worker threads.
 A large number of input files being processed in parallel results in a large number of files open at the same time.

 ### Reference genome used by _input.bam_ does not match reference genome _reference.fa_.
 The reference supplied must match the reference used for every input.